contisimone99/strip-simplifier/README.md

 - **Error Handling:**
   The script checks the outcome of every command (such as `cp`, `strip`, `objcopy`, and `mv`) and exits with a clear error message if something goes wrong.

+- **Logging:**
+  The script can create a detailed log file capturing each step and command output for troubleshooting purposes.
+You can specify a custom log path with `-l`.
+If omitted, a default timestamped log file will be generated in the current directory.

 - **Backup Creation:**
   A backup of the original executable is created before any modifications, ensuring you can always revert if needed.